Tahawus, New York: Mine reopening

 In 1940 a new mine opened, this time for the purpose of obtaining the titanium dioxide that had been partly responsible for the previous mine's commercial failure.
 In 1940 National Lead Industries reopened the mines along Sanford Lake.
 This location, known as the Lower Works, was about a mile south of the original operation.
 A new community was established in 1943 for the mine workers which was called Tahawus.
 By 1945, Tahawus had 84 buildings.
 Some of the buildings left over at Adirondac were also used.
 Forty million tons of titanium were extracted at the National Lead Industries' mines before operations ceased in 1989.

 Conservation

 The Open Space Institute took an interest in the property for conservation purposes because of its interest in the Hudson River watershed.
 Joe Martens, former president of the institute, described the Tahawus tract as "absolutely breathtaking."
 He continues, "Its defining natural features include rugged mountains, crystal clear, glacially carved lakes, and the headwaters of the Hudson River."
-Four years after the 1989 mine closure the Open Space Institute opened purchase negotiations, which concluded in 2003 as a public-private partnership with the New York Adirondack Park Agency purchasing the 10000 acre Tahawus tract in August 2003 for US$8.5 million and the OSI sharing management responsibilities.
+Four years after the 1989 mine closure the Open Space Institute opened purchase negotiations, which concluded in 2003 as a public-private partnership with the New York Department of Environmental Conservation purchasing the 10000 acre Tahawus tract in August 2003 for US$8.5 million and the OSI sharing management responsibilities.